M-o-a-T/moat-kv/docs/source/code.rst

   :cls:`asyncactor.ActorState`, to signal whether the running node is connected to any / all of your DistKV-using infrastructure.

-These are available as global variables.
+These variables, as well as the contents of the data associated with the runner, are available as global variables.

 Node Groups
 ===========